The primary

 inclusive approach to responding to student diversity and the provision of

-powerful instruction that can increase the capacity for
+powerful instruction that can increase the capacity for achieving the educational success of

-achieving the educational success of
+powerful instruction that can increase the capacity for achieving the educational success of

-all students
+all students.

 Much is